marv0/marv0.github.io/pages/about.md

 Hello, world!
 I am Marvin Ogot and I’m an entrepreneur and software engineer.

-I started this blog to keep track of my learning progress and share relevant information about my journey as an entrepreneur while and diverse technologies, not just limited to software.
+I started this blog to keep track of my learning and share relevant information on diverse topics on entrepreneurship and various technologies, not limited to software.
 Additionally, I may cover topics related to personal development.
 If you have the slightest interest in building and delivering great products and services, then this blog is for you!

-> Software plays a vital role in driving technological advancement.
-In recent years, software integration has become increasingly prevalent in sectors like healthcare, finance, transportation, and manufacturing.
-As digital transformation continues to grow, software becomes a fundamental component for driving progress and innovation across different fields.

 ### Professional Experience